-Progress reports are sent home at the conclusion of each trimester.
+Progress reports are released on The Source at the conclusion of each trimester.
 A formal conference with your child’s teacher will be scheduled in November.

-With the exception of major downpours, we go outside for recess.
+We go outside for all recesses unless it’s a heavy downpour.
 Students should have proper raingear including coats and head coverings.
 For safety reasons, umbrellas are not allowed at recess.
 If your child walks to and from school, they may bring an umbrella to school as long it is collapsible.
-All K-5 students have a lunch recess for 20 minutes and another afternoon recess for 10 minutes with their class.
+All K-5 students have a lunch recess for 15 minutes and another afternoon recess for 15 minutes with their class.

 Students are not kept inside during recess if they are slow workers.
 Our goal is to send all students outside to all recess.
 Exceptions are made when a child is non-compliant, disrespectful, or harming others.
-Teachers may opt to keep a child inside in order to address such behaviors.
+Teachers may opt to keep a child inside at recess to have a discussion with the child about what is expected behaviors.

 Parents often ask if a child can remain inside should there be a health reason.
 That child will be allowed to go to a buddy classroom as appropriate.